 Less chance of malfunctions, defects, or incidents.

-Retained value and easier resale in the future.
+Value retention and easier sale in the future.

-Moreover, some insurers and municipalities require certain certificates to be present before granting permits or coverage.
+Moreover, some insurers and municipalities require certain certificates before granting permits or coverage.

 Frequently asked questions about home batteries and certification

-Is a CE marking mandatory for every home battery?
+Is CE marking mandatory for every home battery?

 Yes, without CE marking, a home battery cannot be sold in Europe.